Introduction

 You're Going to Love Catania

-With a population of 290.927, Catania is a must-see destination in Sicily, Italy.
+With a population of 290,927, Catania is a must-see destination in Sicily, Italy.
 It is one of the most popular cities to visit in the country.
-Consider staying at least one whole day in Catania to see all of its attractions.
+We recommend you stay at least 4 days in order to fully appreciate everything Catania has to offer.

 Article